epfl-ada/ada-2020-project-milestone-p3-p3_atadata/README.md

 ## Proposed timeline
 ## Organization within the team
 A list of internal milestones up until project milestone P4.
 Add here a sketch of your planning for the next project milestone.

+Feature engineering:
+- combine lexicon, frequent, discourse words and clean it (remove contractions, stopping words, stemming)
+- load various word embeddings (Glove, word2vec)
+- create co-occurance matrix and get own embeddings
+- normalize/standardize features like number of requests/length of messages
+- expand features for timeseries using a sliding window

+Modeling:
+- visualize the resulted features
+- clustering using some distance metrics
+- train an LSTM model
+- train a Random Forest and XGBoost

+Results:
+- analyze clusters and see most common words
+- draw comparison between models using as baseline the models presented in the paper
 ## Questions for TAs (optional)

 ***Add here any questions you have for us related to the proposed project.***